rmorshea/antipackage/README.md

 from a particular branch, tag, or commit during all future imports.
 By default antipackage will tag a repo with a branch pin to 'master'.
 Marking a repo with a branch pin will cause antipackage to pull from the most recent version found on that branch.
-However marking a repo with a sha or tag pin will force antipackage to draw on version of the repository which corrisponds to that particular commit.
+However marking a repo with a sha or tag pin will force antipackage to draw on the version of the repository which corrisponds to that particular commit.

 To enable this functionality using `pin` in `pinning` by giving a repo path along with a pin type and value: